 Hell, you could open Active Directory Users & Computers management GUI and point to the same server/port combo to wander though your point-in-time database.

-For my next magic trick, I’ll show you how I utilised PowerShell and the above mount database restore selected attributes while taking backups along the way.
+For my next magic trick, I’ll show you how I utilised PowerShell and the above mounted database restore selected attributes while taking backups along the way.